entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Lucas, S. G. (2004).
 A global hiatus in the Middle Permian tetrapod fossil record.
 Stratigraphy.
 1, 47–64

+Lucas, S. G., Schneider, J. W., & Spielmann, J. A. (2010).
+Carboniferous–Permian transition in Cañon del Cobre, northern New Mexico: An overview.
+New Mexico Museum of Natural History and Science Bulletin 49, 1–6.

+Lucas, S. G., Krainer, K., Chaney, D. S., DiMichele, W. A., Voigt, S., Berman, D. S., & Henrici, A. C. (2013).
+The Lower Permian Abo Formation in central New Mexico.
+New Mexico Museum of Natural History and Science Bulletin, 59, 161–180.

+Lucas, S. G., Krainer, K., Oviatt, C. G., Vachard, D., Berman, D. S., & Henrici, A. C. (2016).
+The Permian system at Abo Pass, central New Mexico (USA).
+New Mexico Geological Society Guidebook, 67, 313–350.

+Lucas, S. G., Lerner, A. J., & Haubold, H. (2001).
+First record of Amphisauropus and Varanopus in the Lower Permian Abo Formation, central New Mexico.
+Hallesches Jahrbuch für Geowissenschaften, B29, 69–78.

 Ma, X.-Y., and Xu, G.-H. (2015).
 A new ionoscopiform fish (holostei:
 Halecomorphi) from the Middle Triassic (Anisian) of Yunnan, China.